micbay/RaceTimerAndController/README.md

 ![MAX7219 LED Cascade](Images/LED_MAX7219_Cascade.png)

 ### **Noise Sensitivity**
 The MAX7219 can be particularly sensitive to noise on its power input.
-If the power lines are clean, and direct, there may not be an issue, however, the MAXIM documentation on using the [MAX7219](https://www.14core.com/wp-content/uploads/2016/03/MAX7219-MAX7221.pdf), strongly recommends using a [bypass filter](https://www.electronicdesign.com/power-management/power-supply/article/21808839/3-ways-to-reduce-powersupply-noise), consisting of a 10&mu;F (polarized, electrolytic) and 100nF (i.e. 0.1&mu;F, #104) capacitors across the input voltage into the MAX7219 and ground.
+If the power lines are clean, and direct, there may not be an issue, however, the MAXIM documentation on using the [MAX7219](https://www.14core.com/wp-content/uploads/2016/03/MAX7219-MAX7221.pdf), strongly recommends using a bypass filter, consisting of a 10&mu;F (polarized, electrolytic) and 100nF (i.e. 0.1&mu;F, #104) capacitors across the input voltage into the MAX7219 and ground.
 I can concur from experience that there will be random, intermittent issues, if the signal, and power supply to these displays is not managed properly.

+For more information on why and how bypass filters work see (ref [article](https://www.electronicdesign.com/power-management/power-supply/article/21808839/3-ways-to-reduce-powersupply-noise) or [video](https://www.youtube.com/watch?v=KKjHZpNMeik)).

 |Bypass Diagram| Capacitor Diagram Symbol Review|
 |:---:|:---:|